konnectors/libs/docs/synchronization.md

 Another side effect could be that in a very large set of documents to synchronize, the whole process may take more than 3 minutes and never synchronize documents at the end of the list.

+## Current usage

+When saving bills, `cozy-konnector-libs` provides a filtering and hydratation mechanism, to avoid overriding existing bills.
+It is done in function [`hydrateAndFilters`](https://github.com/cozy/cozy-konnector-libs/blob/master/libs/hydrateAndFilter.js).

+This method performs two actions :
+* hydrate entries retrieved from service with usable data from couchDB (like existing bill id)
+* filter entries retrieved from service and returns only entries that need to be save/synchronized.

 ## Objectives of this document

 The goals of this document are:

 * Define a common way to store synchronization data for all konnector
 * Propose a naive implementation for an abstract synchronisation data storing mechanism, provided by `cozy-konnector-libs`
+* Propose a solution to synchronize every type of data or file, not only bills
+* Taking the `hydrateAndFilter` function as basis, split it in three functions performing the following tasks : actual filtering, synchronization data hydratation and saving/updating current database document with correspondig external entries (the part done by the actual _hydratation_)

 ## Storing synchronization data in documents

+Before saving any data or file, we will add in the relying document every synchronization data we will need.
+The added data will depend on how the service the konnector connects to retrieve entries and which information they gave us.

 ### Simple case, by id

+We suppose that in the most cases, we will face to entries provinding their own `id` attribute.
+The idea is to store it as synchronization data to be able to easily retrieve them later.
 To store synchronization data, we are using a `sync` attribute in document `metadata` attribute.
 Example:

 ```json